-FAY: Oklahoma currently defines students as Full Academic Year (FAY) if they are enrolled on October 1 and do not have an enrollment lapse of ten or more consecutive days between October 1 and the time of testing.
+FAY: Oklahoma currently defines students as Full Academic Year (FAY) if they are enrolled on October 1 enroll within the first 10 days of the beginning of the school year and do not have an enrollmenta lapse of ten or more consecutive days between October 1 and during the time of testingschool year.
 Students are included in the performance calculations if they are FAY students.
 Students are included in the growth calculations if they are FAY students for the current school year.
 The students do not need to be FAY students at the site or LEA during the previous school year to be included in the growth measures.

-Assessments for Students with Disabilities: The results of the Oklahoma Alternate Assessment Program (OAAP) and the Oklahoma Core Curriculum Tests (OCCT) are combined and included in the calculation of the Annual Measureable Objectives (AMO's), and in the identification of the Priority Schools, the Focus Schools, the Targeted Intervention Schools, and the Reward Schools.
+Assessments for Students with Disabilities: The results of the Oklahoma Alternate Assessment Program (OAAP), the Oklahoma Modified Alternate Assessment Program (OMAAP), and the Oklahoma Core Curriculum Tests (OCCT) are combined and included in the calculation of the Annual Measureable Objectives (AMO's), and in the identification of the Priority Schools, the Focus Schools, the Targeted Intervention Schools, and the Reward Schools.
 The use of the performance levels in the calculations for each accountability system allowed for the results of all three tests to be used together.
-Therefore, the scores of Special Education students who take the alternate assessment (OAAP) are included in the accountability system calculations.
+Therefore, the scores of Special Education students who take the portfolio alternate assessment (OAAP) and of Special Education students who take the modified assessment (OMAAP) are included in the accountability system calculations.
 As a result, all of Oklahoma's students are reflected in the AMOs and the identification of Priority, Focus, Targeted Intervention and Reward schools.
-Note: Oklahoma will continue to use all current processes for determining what percentage of all students tested can count as proficient based on results from the OAAP, including the general rule as defined in the Accountability Workbook that only 1% of all students assessed may count as proficient on the OAAP.
-As explained in Oklahoma's approved Accountability Workbook, the 1% will be made at a district level and applied proportionally to all schools within the district.
+Note: Oklahoma will continue to use all current processes for determining what percentage of all students tested can count as proficient based on results from the OAAP and OMAPP, including the general rule as defined in the Accountability Workbook that only 1% of all students assessed may count as proficient on the OAAP. and only 2% of all students assessed may count as proficient on the OMAAP.
+As explained in Oklahoma's approved Accountability Workbook, the 1% and 2% calculations will be made at a district level and applied proportionally to all schools within the district.

 Mathematics Index: The Mathematics Index is calculated based on a weighted scale of proficiency status.
 Students receive 3 points for achieving Advanced, 3 points for achieving Proficient/Satisfactory, 2 points for achieving Limited Knowledge, and 1 point for achieving Unsatisfactory.
 The rationale for awarding the same points for advanced and proficient in the AMOs is to ensure that schools are not able to use advanced scores to statistically mitigate for students performing below grade level.
 Schools will be awarded additional points in the A-F School Grading System for students scoring advanced on state assessments.
 Only Full Academic Year (FAY) students are included in the computation of the Index.
-The Mathematics Index is calculated for Grades 3-8 Mathematics OCCT or OAAP and Algebra I OCCT or OAAP assessment.
-The points for each student are averaged and converted to a standardized score ranging from 20 to 80 points using the following formula:
+The Mathematics Index is calculated for Grades 3-8 Mathematics OCCT, OMAAP, or OAAP and Algebra I OCCT, OMAAP, or OAAP assessment.
+The points for each student are summed averaged and converted to a standardized score ranging from 20 to 80 points, using the following formula:

-20 + (Averaged Points - 1) 30) + .49
+$$20 + (Averaged Points - 1) 30) + .49$$